somicowan/chainyard-challenge/README.md

 This project is my attempt at solving [Chainyard Coding Challenge](https://github.com/Chainyard/coding-challenge).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A running version of this project can be viewed at: [https://chainyard-challenge.herokuapp.com/](https://chainyard-challenge.herokuapp.com/)

 ## Available Scripts

 In the project directory, you can run: